 If you use the earnings portion of your 529 plan withdrawals on non-qualified education expenses, you will open yourself up to several negative consequences.

-The earnings portion of your 529 withdrawals will increase your federal taxable income in the year withdrawn and will be penalized by 10%.
+The earnings portion of your 529 withdrawals will be penalized by 10% and will increase your federal taxable income in the year withdrawn.
 In addition, for those that have used their 529 contributions for state tax deductions, you may be required to return some of those deductions.

 529 earnings used on non-qualified education expenses are penalized by 10% and increase your taxable income

-Now that we’ve got that cleared up, let’s get into what is and is not included as a qualified higher education expense for your 529 plan.
+Now that we’ve got that cleared up, let’s get into the list of qualified 529 expenses.

 No surprise here – tuition is a pretty necessary component of going to college.
 The “fees” part of “tuition and fees” includes the ancillary expenses that students will need to pay above what general tuition covers.
 These can include items like “first-year experience fee,” “student activity fee,” “student transcript fee,” “engineering/science lab fees,” “athletic fees,” and so on.